-Since I was a child I was always interested in graphic arts, creative arts and music, so, when I started to get interested to the art of luthiery in the summer 2005, after having completed my studies in Informatic Science, I thought it was the perfect job which could enclose all my passions.
+Since I was a child I was always keen on graphic arts, creative arts and music, so, when I first became interested in the art of lutherie in the summer of 2005, after having completed my studies in Informatic Science, I thought it was the perfect job which could enclose all my passions.

 At that time I was inspired by my guitar hero Brian May, the guitarist of Queen.

 Like him I wanted to build from scratch a guitar and learning to play it, so I decided to build the legendary “Red Special”, the guitar he built with his father in 1963 and that he still plays during his tours .

 To make a long story short, after many attempts I completed my first guitar in September 2008, just some days before to go in Milan to see my first Queen gig with paul Rodgers as lead singer.

 That was the beginning of my love for luthiery and how it became my job after some years of experience and practice.

 From CQuadro to Carpinteri

 I founded the CQuadro Guitar Works in February 2012, when I felt ready to put the experience I gained in the previous years at the service of real customers.

 At that time I put a lot of passion on the building processes and research of the right materials to make a faithful replica of the Red Special, I really loved it and it became soon my workhorse and the guitar that made me known worldwide.